 The account was fake, but it became obvious that the person behind it had gone through a lot of effort to make it look legitimate.
 They had done their research on my area and they had listed their place of work as a local hotel.
-They also had multiple photographs of the same girl – a girl that was pretty, but not overly-stunning.
+Furthermore, they had also uploaded multiple photographs of the same girl.
+This girl was pretty and she looked like a regular person.

 They made one crucial mistake, however: This “girl” had listed an all boys school as her previous high school.

-Unfortunately, a number of my mutual friends threw caution to the wind and decided to accept “her” friend request, despite having never heard of her.
+Unfortunately, a number of my mutual friends threw caution to the wind and decided to accept “her” friend request.
+This is despite the fact that they did not know her.
 Within a day or two, the account had accumulated 100+ friends – all of them from my local area.

 Once they accepted the request, the fake account began to message them in broken English, asking them if they would like to become her “acquaintance.”
 Most of them ignored her at this point, as they knew that something wasn’t quite right.
 A pretty girl being that forward with somebody they had never met before?
 It was too good to be true.

-Basically – the person uploading these videos wanted to try and sweat them as much as possible in order to get the money.
+Basically – the person uploading these videos wanted to try and sweat him as much as possible in order to get the money.

-Once the video was uploaded to Youtube, she started sharing links to the video on Facebook, posting it to their timelines so that their friends would see it.
+Once the video was on Youtube, she began to share the video to his Facebook timeline so that his friends would see it.

 Since this happened, I have noticed an uptick in the number of fake Facebook profiles sending me friend requests.
-A lot of effort have been put into these profiles – as the person behind the scam knows that one or two payouts will make it all worth it.
-They are even using Facebook’s new “backdating” feature to make their profiles seem older than they are, as the feature allows users to make it look as though they uploaded a certain photograph back in 2011.
+A lot of effort have been put into these profiles.
+This is because one or two payouts will make it all worth it.
+These scammers are even using Facebook’s new “backdating” feature to make their profiles seem older than they are, as the feature allows users to make it look as though they uploaded a certain photograph back in 2011.